HONEY tokens are used to create economic incentives across the Hivemapper Network, while balancing the needs of two groups within our ecosystem:

 Map Data Contributors who contribute to the Hivemapper Network.
 They receive HONEY as a reward for submitting imagery, completing AI Trainer tasks, and editing map data.

 Enterprises and Developers who consume map data to support their products and services.
 HONEY is burned whenever they consume data from the Hivemapper Network.

 HONEY was built on top of the Solana blockchain.
 The first HONEY was minted on November 1, 2022 as part of block 158569587.

 The token economics of the Hivemapper Network are designed to ensure that HONEY will be available to fulfill demand for map data, but relatively scarce with a known maximum.

 10 Billion Tokens

 There is a fixed maximum supply of 10 billion HONEY tokens.

-In order to consume data from the network (such as through Hivemapper Inc.'s Map Image API), HONEY tokens must be burned in exchange for Map Credits.
+In order to consume data from the network (for example, through the Map Image API), HONEY tokens must be burned in exchange for Map Credits.
 The net number of tokens burned will be re-minted and distributed to contributors using the Net Emissions Model.

 As more data is consumed, more HONEY is burned and more tokens are redistributed to contributors.